-The Newest Fabled Creature Posted April 10 Share Posted April 10 (edited) So, I don't know if this should've been placed in "Off Topic," but "Sexuality and Gender" also seemed like a good spot, but has anyone else who is trans (or trans-adjacent) been experiencing this?
+The Newest Fabled Creature Posted April 10 Share Posted April 10 (edited) So, I don't know if this should've been placed in "Off Topic," but "Sexuality and Gender" also seemed like a good spot, but has anyone else who is trans (or trans-adjacent, or just queer in general) been experiencing this?
 It's not that you can't talk about being trans around certain family members because it's "shameful," or something that shouldn't be talked about, or that it's something little kids "aren't supposed to know about" or "couldn't understand," but because you're afraid of your little family members accidentally outing you to other people?
 Living in a Southern State makes it kind of scary to talk about being trans, and it's not that there aren't plenty of trans people, or queer people in general, in the South (I've met quite a few middle-aged-to-elderly transfems at my retail job which is located in a very conservative small town, so huge amounts of respect to those girls), nor am I saying there aren't any accepting folk, but there's plenty of intolerance here, too.
 I live in Kentucky, and although recently we've been shown to be the most queerest State in the U.S. and we've made governor a trans/queer ally, there are a lot of people who have been supporting politicians that are very transphobic and anti-abortion around here.
 A transphobic law prohibiting trans kids for seeking out gender affirming healthcare had been passed quite a long while ago, against our current governor's wishes (Drag Queens and Kings have been prohibited from having any shows, and "any female or male impersonators" are to be reported, which includes trans people indefinitely in that statement).
 But, I was wondering if anyone else has been going through this kind of experience, regardless if you're trans or not, where it's not necessarily you sharing your experience with your family being the problem or enlightening them about your communities, but instead outside people possibly finding out?
-Edited April 15 by The Newest Fabled Creature Quote Link to comment Share on other sites More sharing options...
+Edited May 26 by The Newest Fabled Creature Quote Link to comment Share on other sites More sharing options...

 nonmerci Posted April 23 Share Posted April 23 I think you are not alone in that.
 When you come out, you not only share information with some people, you also trust these people to treat this information carefully.
 You are not anymore the only one who can reveal this about you.
 This can be scary.
-1 Quote Link to comment Share on other sites More sharing options...
+2 1 Quote Link to comment Share on other sites More sharing options...

 Recommended Posts